RobinU434/DataLiteracy/README.md

 ## Installation

 We use [poetry](https://python-poetry.org/) for package management in Python.
-If you didn't already installed it you can read up on it [here](https://python-poetry.org/docs/#installation).
+If you didn't already install it you can read up on it [here](#installing-poetry).
 To install the dependencies execute in project root:
 ```bash
 poetry install
 ```

+You can either activate the venv poetry generates, or execute `poetry run python` instead of just `python`.

-For further insights into poetry we cna recommend their [documentation](https://python-poetry.org/docs/).
+For further insights into poetry we can recommend their [documentation](https://python-poetry.org/docs/).

+Furthermore, this project uses git lfs, thus please install and activate it to properly clone this repository.

 ## Download Server